vietmoney/face-anti-spoofing/README.md

   Example: `python service.py detect ./*{.jpg,.png}` - match with any file with extension is `jpg` and `png`.

 - Output option:
-    - `--json PATH`: Export result to json file
+    - `--json PATH`: Export result to JSON file

     ```json
     {